Jerome-PS/JN516xSniffer/readme.md

 ```

 ## General usage
 You must send a start command in order to initialize Wireshark and the sniffer device and subsequently get packets.
-Use the ZB menu.
+Use the ZB menu. *You will not see anything in Wireshark until you send the start command using the Tools/ZB/ZB Start menu command.*
 ![ZB menu](https://github.com/Jerome-PS/JN516xSniffer/blob/master/doc/WS_menu_ZB.png)
 Please make sure to select the correct channel, or you won't capture any frames.
 The Sniffer will send you a dummy frame to indicate the current channel every time you change it.
 ![ZB dialog](https://github.com/Jerome-PS/JN516xSniffer/blob/master/doc/WS_dialog_Options.png)